NVIDIA/framework-reproducibility/README.md

 #### Dataset Sharding ####

-If you're using `tf.data.Dataset`, you should not shard the dataset.
-This is achieved by either not calling the `shard()` method, or by setting its `num_shards` parameter to 1.
+~~If you're using `tf.data.Dataset`, you should not shard the dataset.
+This is achieved by either not calling the `shard()` method, or by setting its `num_shards` parameter to 1.~~

+From at least TensorFlow 2.2 onward, if not earlier, `tf.data.Dataset::shard` appears to operate deterministically.

 #### Data-Loader Parallelism ####